 We did Servlets, JSP, JSF, RMI, JMS, JMX and Webservices, but it was all too much.
 Interestingly, I did not perceive my lack of knowledge of Java EE to be a deficiency when I have built my first Spring Boot application a few years later.

 We were required to test our code with JUnit almost from the beginning (starting with the second semester, I think).
 Checkstyle was mandatory for enforcing coding standards.
 We used FindBugs for static analysis.
 We used Subversion starting with the second semester, which generally led to problems when working in teams, but still was overall a very important lesson.
 Planning our work with the help of Kanban boards was sort of required (we used Redmine for that).
 We used wikis to document various things.
 We used Ant for building software (Maven would have been a good addition too).
 I am grateful for all these things and knowing them from the beginning, even at a non-expert level helped me a lot.

+Working in teams is not a goal in itself, social aspects add complexity.
+But large systems can only be built by large teams which makes communication skills very important.
 In the fourth semester we had to do a larger project, again in teams, using Kanban.
 We could freely choose the technologies and what we wanted to implement.
 My team’s project ended in an absolute disaster.
 We couldn’t work as a team, we even broke up in the end.
 But I learned some very important stuff through that project:

 - Reaching a consensus when building something is very important, the ability to communicate is paramount.

 - You seldom can choose your team or your project, but there are teams which just don’t work or work very poorly.
 This is something I’ve seen a few times during my career so far.
 The one who puts the people together and the one who manages them must be aware of this.